-The celestial polar axle marks the summer-winter orientation, and implies the spring point between them, thus setting the cultural time-frame in Age Taurus1, Age Taurus2, Age Aries, or Age Pisces, which is usually the age before the work.
+The solstices axle or summer-winter orientation, implies the spring point between them, thus setting the cultural time-frame in Age Taurus1, Age Taurus2, Age Aries, or Age Pisces.
+This time-frame is usually the Age or transitional era before the work.

 The vertical or horizontal plane (or cardinal direction on building sites) may confirm one of the polar axles.

-The general theme is revealed by the presence of typological attributes in their usual place, as well as some of the other types.
+The general theme is revealed by the presence of typology features in their usual place, as well as attached to some of the other types.
 All five layers of structural expression are subconscious to artists, architects, builders and members of any culture.

-The analysis score is __/70 attributes, __/20 axial points, _/5 polar markers, _/2 planar or cardinal orientations, _/3 thematic features; total __/100, minus __ extra characters off the axial grid; total __%, usually in a sigma curve variation from 40% to 80%.
+The analysis could be scored as __/70 features, __/20 axial points, _/5 polar markers, _/2 planar or cardinal orientations, _/3 thematic features; total __/100, minus __ extra characters off the axial grid; total __%, usually in a sigma curve variation from 40% to 80%.
 [Update; The data formula changed slightly in 2018, and changed again in 2019, as new recurrent features of subconscious behaviour were revealed and added to analyses.
 See an update in the paper Blueprint, on http://www.edmondfurter.wordpress.com).

 Ironies in art censorship

 Several ironies are raised by the UCT banning or denouncement of the pseudo-San styled Smuts House window by Pippa Skotnes.
-Visual censorship could be labelled blank-facing, after the Johnny Clegg song ‘Hasiem Bonanga’ (I may not see his face), about the former censoring of photographs of Nelson Mandela.
-The ironies include:
+Visual censorship could be labelled blank-facing, after the Johnny Clegg song ‘Hasiem Bonanga’ (I may not see his face), about the Apartheid regime’s censoring of photographs of Nelson Mandela.
+The present ironies include:

-- Smuts was an active campaigner for finding and curating indigenous history and culture (see the Mapungubwe saga), however mildly patronising the initiative turned out to be in academic practice of the time.
+- Smuts was an active campaigner for finding and curating indigenous history and culture (as in the Mapungubwe saga), however patronising the initiative turned out to be in academic practice of the time.
 Mob rule over the arts, as in the French, British and Russian Revolutions, and now in the education revolution, are strong versions of patronising, or acculturation (ironically largely to a blank wall that could be labelled ‘under development’ or ‘watch this space’), by enforcing ‘kangaroo court’ decisions on public art and thus on the cultural record.

-- Skotnes understands San spirituality as well as any artist of any colour, or as any UCT student.
-The contribution of informants to the study of self-acclaimed ‘ethic’ art is typically small (see Keesing vs Trask in Endicott 2005).
+- Skotnes understood San spirituality as well as any artist of any colour, or as any UCT student.
+The contribution of informants to the study of self-acclaimed ‘ethic’ art is typically small (see Keesing v Trask, in Endicott 2005).

-- Students removed and burned some UCT artworks, notably a kind of ‘instamatic’ coloured drawing of themselves clambering over the podium where they had removed the Rhodes equestrian statue, a full frontal ‘snapshot’ of mob rule.
+- Students removed and burned some UCT artworks, notably a kind of ‘instamatic’ coloured drawing of themselves clambering over the podium where they had removed the Rhodes equestrian statue; thus censoring a full frontal ‘snapshot’ of their own mob rule.
 Perhaps some students were offended by the deft way in which the artist captured mob ethic, probably including individuals recognisable by their clothing or antics.
 That artwork probably also expressed mindprint.

 - The instinct of revolutionary students that the education system is too expensive, as in the Fees Must Fall slogan, is correct (due in part to the artificial cost of big name artworks and installations).
 But their instinct that art and science should serve ‘the people’ (that is, their new elite), is fatally flawed, to the dire detriment of art, science and their own cu-lture.
 Senior archaeology students and curators in Zimbabwe, who grew up in the Mugabe regime, express the same sentiment about museums and sites like Great Zimbabwe (see an archetypal site analysis of Great Zimbabwe, and the Queen’s Kraal, on stoneprint.wordpress.com, and on Academia.edu).
 Just how the cultural record could ‘serve the people’ typically remains vague, or rationalisations of re-appropriation.

-- The UCT arts committee in its collective institutional wisdom, by applying censorship, implies that it understands the artworks on campus; and the motivations for displaying art; and that education should serve the emerging and semi-educated elite.
-These assumptions are not substantiated in any statement, least of all in the public relations drivel of the time, stuffed with attempted political correctness.
+- The UCT arts committee in its collective institutional wisdom, by applying censorship, implied that it understood the artworks on their campus; and that it understood the motivations for displaying art; and that education should serve the emerging and semi-educated elite.
+These assumptions are not confirmed nor substantiated in any statement, least of all in the public relations drivel of the time, stuffed with attempted political correctness.

-- Few artworks are irreplaceable and invaluable (as Ice Age Cave art is, and as Gobekli Tepe engravings are, since they are very rare, very old, and tellingly integrated into their canvases and cultures, from a time when there were too few people to sustain mob rule; and early Sumerian seals are invaluable, because they add visual meaning to poorly understood texts, and indicate the extent of cultural creolisation between Mesopotamia en India).
-What went up in flames, and disappeared into vaults at UCT, is not priceless, and mostly over-priced (Demand for Big Name art must fall.
-Supply must increase).
+- Few artworks are irreplaceable and invaluable (as Ice Age Cave art is invaluable, and as Gobekli Tepe engravings are, since they are very rare, very old, and integrated into their canvases and cultures; from a time when there were too few people to sustain mob rule.
+As early Sumerian seals are invaluable, because they add visual meaning to poorly understood texts, and indicate the extent of cultural creolisation between Mesopotamia en India).
+What went up in flames, and disappeared into vaults at UCT, is not priceless, and mostly over-priced.
+I propose more slogans; ‘Demand for Big Name art must fall.
+Supply must increase’.

-- I remain optimistic that a blank wall or two could light just one expressive spark, not thanks to, but despite the cross-purposes of the arts committee and the party-dependent and party-serving arts committee.
+- I remain optimistic that a few blank walls could light expressive sparks, not thanks to, but despite the cross-purposes of the arts committee and the party-dependent and party-serving arts committee.